 There are so many different types of demising walls; it’s almost tough to count them all.

-Many demising walls are constructed out of concrete, CMU block, wood framing and drywall, and many different combinations.
+Many are constructed out of concrete, CMU block, wood framing and drywall, and many different combinations.

-Again, it’s the architect and building designer’s job to specify the specific demising walls to satisfy the local building codes and ensure they are appropriate for the building structures they are designing.
+Again, it’s the architect and building designer’s job to specify wall types that satisfy the local building codes and ensure they are appropriate for the building structures they are designing.

 And it’s the construction contractor’s job to ensure the walls (and the rest of the building) are built precisely to the standards laid out in the plans and specs.